Timoleón Jiménez: Early life

 Echeverri was born in 1959 shortly after the Cuban Revolution to a poor peasant family in Calarcá, near the birthplace of FARC-EP founder Manuel Marulanda.
 His father, an illiterate peasant, is a communist sympathiser.

 After finishing high school, Echeverri joined the youth wing of the Colombian Communist Party.
 Colombian intelligence services had long believed that he had studied medicine in Cuba, and the Soviet Union, and then undergone military training in Yugoslavia, but this has since been proven false.

 FARC-EP

 Echeverri joined the FARC-EP in 1976, at the age of 17.
 He explains, on his entry into the guerrilla: "Before I left, they gave me a talk in which they tried to discourage me, but I was determined: I admired the armed struggle and believed that it would only take a short time, as in Cuba".

 He received medical training within the guerrillas.

 Commander-in-chief

 Echeverri took over the FARC-EP leadership in November 2011 from Alfonso Cano after the leader was killed by the Colombian army.
 According to the Colombian Air Force his alias is referring to Soviet Marshal Semyon Timoshenko.
 Before assuming the leadership of the guerrilla group, Echeverri was one of the commanders of the Middle Magdalena Bloc of the FARC-EP and was thought to have some 800 men under his command.

+Under Echeverri's leadership, from 2011 until the 2016 demobilization, the FARC continued its terrorist activities such as crimes against humanity, including kidnapping of more than 20,000 individuals, children recruitment, forced abortions, sexual violence including against its own militant children, forced displacement, torture, and murder.